mrismanaziz/Reforestation/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## Writing with a broken pencil is pointless.